 APEAS will notify candidates formally by letter of whether they have passed or failed the Part 3 Examination normally within one week from the date of Oral Examination.
 APEAS also normally notifies candidates of whether they have passed or failed the Part 3 Examination on its website a day after the end of the Oral Examinations.
 Results are issued in a tabular format and candidates are identified by their Registration Numbers only.
-Written feedback will be provided to failed candidates.
+Written feedback will be provided to candidates who have failed one or more components of the submission.